-One of the reasons why the federal electioneering communications statute has survived constitutional review is because it narrowly regulates a specific type of ad - broadcast communications.
-The same analysis would plainly not extend to a state that seeks to regulate books or potentially communications published by a news outlet affiliated with a § 501 (c)(4) organization, released shortly before a state election.
+One of the reasons why the federal electioneering communications statute has survived constitutional review is because it narrowly regulates a specific type of ad: broadcast communications.
+The same analysis would plainly not extend to a statute that seeks to regulate books, emails, text messages, or (potentially) communications published by a news outlet affiliated with a § 501 (c)(4) organization, released shortly before a state election.